Beni Department

+Etymology

+The name of the department was given by President José Ballivián in honor of the Beni River.
+The name Beni is derived from the Movima word ben’i, meaning “grasslands”.
+However, a manuscript by Friar Nicolás Armentia states that the word Beni comes from the Tacanan languages, in which it means “wind.”

 Population

-With a population of 425,780, according to the 2012 censeus, Beni is the second least-populated of the nine departments of Bolivia, after Pando.
+With a population of 488,260, according to the 2024 census, Beni is the second least-populated of the nine departments of Bolivia, after Pando.

 Although Beni is rich in natural resources, the poverty level of its inhabitants is high, mainly as a result of centuries of exploitation of native populations by European-descended elites.
 The main economic activities are agriculture, timber, and cattle.
 In addition, an underground economy linked to illegal narcotics activities flourished in the area during the last decades of the 20th century, with many cocaine laboratories hidden behind the façade of remote cattle ranches.

 The Beni region is wide and flat, featuring many large mounds connected by straight earthen causeways, which are believed by researchers to have been built by ancient inhabitants.
 The earthwork mounds provide raised living areas and enable the growth of trees that could not survive otherwise in the frequently flooded lowland area.
 In the 21st century, archeologists and anthropologists such as Americans Clark Erickson and William Balée, respectively, believe these earthwork structures are evidence of a large and sophisticated indigenous civilization that flourished for thousands of years before European colonization.

 The first European settlers in this area were Spanish Jesuit missionaries during the 18th century, sent to convert the native inhabitants, chiefly in the southern half of the department.
 The religious origins of many of the Beni's towns can be attested to by the centrality of the local church in most of the communities, and in the very names of the towns: Trinidad, Santa Ana, San Borja, Reyes, etc. Today, the Beni region is the seat of the Roman Catholic Apostolic Vicariate of El Beni.

 The importance of cattle ranching is prominent in the regional culture.
 Cowboys, or "vaqueros", still play an important role in Beni society, comprising a large portion of the working class.
 Other industries significant to the region include logging, small-scale fishing and hunting, farming, and in recent years, eco-tourism.